Known behavior

 First wedge

-Prepare a sealed hydrogel pouch or insert.
+Prepare a sealed hydrogel pouch or insert with the candidate formulation.

 Measure temperature stability, moisture retention, and visible freshness over time.